-GUS Accept/Accept with Full Documentation files - No credit exception required:
+GUS Accept files - No credit exception required:

 GUS has determined the credit is an acceptable risk.
-Confirm the GUS Declarations page is accurately completed for each applicant.
+Confirm the Declarations on the loan application are accurate.
+No credit exception is required.

 GUS Refer, Refer with Caution, manually underwritten files:

 The credit exception must include the lender's documented rationale on the underwriting transmittal summary or similar underwriting form.
 The rationale must meet the following: